 WYSE is a national mentoring organization which empowers young women with the information and resources they need to make healthy, informed decisions and become leaders in their communities.

 CAASE envisions a community free from all forms of sexual exploitation, including sexual assault and the commercial sex trade.
 Through prevention, policy reform, community engagement, and legal services, they address the culture, institutions, and individuals that perpetrate, profit from, or support sexual exploitation.

 ICASA is a not-for-profit corporation of 29 community-based sexual assault crisis centers working together to end sexual violence.
 Each center provides 24-hour crisis intervention services, counseling and advocacy for victims of sexual assault and their significant others.

 Mujeres Latinas en Acción empowers Latinas through providing services which reflect their values and culture and being an advocate on the issues that make a difference in their lives.

 Porchlight Counseling Services exists to help college sexual assault survivors achieve healing and wholeness and to create a world in which a person’s life is not defined by the devastating experience of sexual assault.
 They provide counseling, advocacy, and other services to college students, regardless of gender, who were sexually assaulted during college.
 They also provide services to adults who are no longer in college but who were assaulted while they were in college or graduate school.

-RVA works to assure that survivors of sexual assault are treated with dignity and compassion and to affect changes in the way the legal system, medical institutions and society as a whole respond to survivors.
+Resilience (formerly known as RVA) works to assure that survivors of sexual assault are treated with dignity and compassion and to affect changes in the way the legal system, medical institutions and society as a whole respond to survivors.